 3. Spending more and more time getting high.

-One of the more common signs of marijuana addiction is based around the amount of time that is spent focusing on the addiction and on getting high.
+According to the National Institute on Drug Abuse, one of the more common signs of marijuana addiction is based around the amount of time that is spent focusing on the addiction and on getting high.
 At first, the user will only spend a little bit of time getting high and will still take part in other activities that don’t involve being high.
 As time progresses and the tolerance to the drug builds, so too does the addiction.
 Ultimately, more and more time is spent getting high and this takes away from time spent with family, friends or doing things that the user once loved.

 4. Smoking pot despite troubles with family, friends, legal trouble or financial burden.